fiveham/Repeated_Phrases/README.md

 ---
 ##Trail-file format

-A trail file is made of three tab-delimited columns: Previous Chapter; Current Chapter; Next Chapter
+A trail file, used to specify the order of chapters and to identify which chapters are linked as previous and next chapters from each chapter, is made of three tab-delimited columns: Previous Chapter; Current Chapter; Next Chapter
 The entries are specified as .html filenames for the chapters affected.

 I chose this redundant format to make it possible to control whether you want the first/last chapter to link to the last/first, or whatever, rather than forcing everything to link or to not link.
 I've included a trail file (**individual_books.txt**) that takes advantage of this (if you can call it that) to make each book's final and first chapters not link to a next or previous (respectively) chapter.
 This format also allows for chapters to be connected in multiple loops, which **char_blocks.txt** uses, for example.